FAQs: Frequently Asked Questions

 -

-Servers have an upper limit on how many concurrent authentications may take place so a RTT and when talking to DB’s or Microsoft Entra ID lowers this limit considerably
+Servers have an upper limit on how many concurrent authentications may take place which due to the overhead of talking to databases or Microsoft Entra ID this limit can be lowered considerably.

 -